Awards Categories

 Criteria

-- How do you provide a unique, differentiated service offering to solve a sector challenge?
+• How does the company provide a unique, differentiated service offering to solve a sector challenge?

-- How has the approach impacted your growth and success to date?
+• How has the above approach impacted the company’s standing in the sector to date?

 Objective